When it comes to materialism, has any nation ever surpassed what we are seeing in the United States right now?

 Even the phrase “the American Dream” reveals how materialistic we are.
 When most people are asked what “the American Dream” is, they start talking about a house, a car, vacations, retirement, sending your kids to college, etc. The American Dream has become all about money and stuff.
 Sadly, no matter how big our homes are and no matter how many shiny new toys we accumulate, we never seem to be happy.
 We always want more, and we always seem to be willing to go into more debt to get it.
 We are the most materialistic society in the history of the world, and our endless greed is going to end up swallowing us alive.

 When it comes to materialism in America, there are outrageous examples all around us, but one of my favorite examples is the “Rich Kids of Instagram.”
 It is a Tumblr blog of photos from Instagram of young Americans showing off how they are enjoying the vast wealth of their parents.
+These guys must have a large following, although anyone can do this with the help of sites like Upleap.
 The following is how the Washington Post describes the blog….

 The controversial new Tumblr is a collection of snapshots from the photo-sharing site that depicts the children of wealth and privilege – summering in the Hamptons, lounging on yachts and posing by their luxury cars.